 The Future of IPTV: Trends and Potential Developments

 The world is embracing digital trends.
-This points to the probable growth of IPTV as users lean towards cheaper, more flexible, and personalized ways to watch TV.
-IPTV market growth is predicted to reach about $146 billion by 2031.
+This suggests the potential growth of IPTV as users shift towards more affordable, flexible, and personalized ways to watch TV.
+The IPTV market is expected to grow to approximately $146 billion by 2031.

 We can expect the following in the coming years regarding IPTV: